Naa Peru Surya: Plot

 Surya then takes up a challenge from Raju to control his anger for three weeks and not cause any fights from the following day.
-He, however, beats up a young gangster when the latter makes a commotion in the middle of the road, who is revealed to be the son of a dreaded gangster Challa, the very day before the challenge is to start, as a final fight.
-In the following days, Surya encounters several situations with Challa and his men; however, being able to control his anger and even becoming used to living within the society have reformed.
+He, however, beats up a young gangster when the latter makes a commotion in the middle of the road; the young gangster is revealed to be the son of a dreaded gangster, Challa, the very day before the challenge is to start, as a final fight.
+In the following days, Surya encounters several situations with Challa and his men; however, being able to control his anger and even becoming used to living within society has reformed him.

-However, things take a turn when Surya ends up as the sole witness of the murder of Mustafa in the hands of Challa's son, over a property dispute.
-He keeps quiet about this, as he learns from the society.
+However, things take a turn when Surya ends up as the sole witness to the murder of Mustafa at the hands of Challa's son, over a property dispute.
+He keeps quiet about this, as he learns from society.
 However, he is guilt-tripped when Police Officer Krishna Kumar, who was investigating Mustafa's murder, addresses him as someone who made a great impact on the latter's life.
-Meanwhile, Surya reconciles with his father, returns to his family, makes up with Varsha, and seemingly has won the challenge.
+Meanwhile, Surya reconciles with his father, returns to his family, makes up with Varsha, and seemingly wins the challenge.
 However, he addresses his mistake publicly and refuses to take the signature.
 Having completely realized his error, Surya attacks and kidnaps Challa's son, asking Challa to help him find Mustafa's son Anwar, who expressed his hatred against the nation, which he believes did not recognize his father's sacrifices or death and left his home.
 Surya fears that Anwar may follow a wrong path, and both he and Challa set off on a mission to recover Anwar.

 On finding Anwar in Mumbai, Surya makes him realize his mistake and warns him not to take the wrong route in life, after which Anwar shows his care for his nation.
-Surya receives Raju's signature, and a few months later, he is shown to be standing at the border hoisting the Indian Flag.
+Raju thinks that Surya couldn't win the challenge as he couldn't sacrifice his character.
+Still, Surya receives Raju's signature, and a few months later, he is shown to be standing at the border hoisting the Indian Flag.